Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Conclusion

 \section{Conclusion}

 In this paper, we investigated the effective interactions of anyons in Laughlin and Moore-Read FQH phases derived from diverse electron-electron interactions, both model and realistic ones.
 The effective interaction within anyons is an interpolation between fermions' repulsive and bosons' attractive force, exhibiting various and unusual behaviors depending on the detailed forms of the electron-electron interaction in the 2DEG.
 The recently developed STM experiments in FQH systems could be a new platform to explore these properties of anyons.
-Previously only the most tightly bound anyon clusters are considered in such experiments, which we show have very high energy and many other bound anyon states will be involved in tunneling at lower energies.
-We point out that effective anyon interactions are important factors in understanding the LDOS results, which were ignored by several previous theoretical studies.
+As we show, many bound anyon states with different internal structures will be involved in the low-lying energy parts of the tunneling spectrum.
+We point out that effective anyon interactions are important factors in understanding this part of the results in STM tunneling experiments.
 Since anyons can be considered the elementary particles for the corresponding FQH phases and are potentially useful for the storage and processing of quantum information, the interplay between their effective interactions and the correlated topological phases should be considered as a significant feature when investigating their properties both theoretically and for future applications.

+\paragraph*{Note.} While this manuscript was under review, a related preprint appeared ~\cite{gattu2025molecular} on the formation of anyon clusters (anyon “molecule”), readers may find it complementary.

 \onecolumngrid